• Skip to main content

 4.5 from 2 reviews

-This Overnight French Toast Bake is the perfect recipe to use up leftover dinner rolls after a holiday meal.
+This Overnight Baked French Toast is the perfect recipe to use up leftover dinner rolls after a holiday meal.
 Prep the night before, let it sit in the fridge overnight and enjoy it for breakfast in the morning.

 • Prep Time: 5 minutes